Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Ability to undo actions

-The ‘undo’ feature could also present a golden research opportunity: Why did users want to undo their actions?
-Digging into this could reveal a lot—Perhaps there were UX or microcopy blind spots, or maybe the repercussions of this actions are unclear, which caused anxiety and confusion.
+The "Undo" feature could also present a golden research opportunity: Why did users want to undo their actions?
+Digging into this could reveal a lot—Perhaps there were UX or microcopy blind spots, or maybe the repercussions of this action are unclear, and caused anxiety and confusion.
 Observing and speaking to users about this might reveal surprising insights and next steps in strengthening how your product approaches user control and freedom.

 Matching Between the System and the Real World is the second of the 10 Heuristic Principles that form the UX foundations of design.
 You can read our deep dive into how each of the ten principles applies in the enterprise UX world.